securityfirst/Umbrella_android/README.md

 ## Tools
-These are the tools currrently covered in the tool guide.
+These are the tools currently covered in the tool guide.
 (A number of them are due to be changed, removed or updated.)

 * Adium
 * Android